Anemonia alicemartinae: Diet

-Like all sea anemones A. alicemartinae is carnivorous.
-They have been found to eat crabs, shrimp, sea urchins, macroalgae, polychaete worms, mussels, bivalvia, and other sea anemones.
-They eat by using their stinging tentacles to launch a paralyzing neurotoxin from cells called nematocysts into their prey.
-Afterwards, the animal uses its tentacles to pull its food into its mouth.
+Like all sea anemones, A. alicemartinae is carnivorous.
+They have been found to eat crabs, shrimp, sea urchins, macroalgae, polychaete worms, mussels, bivalves, and other sea anemones.
+They eat by using their stinging tentacles to release a paralyzing neurotoxin from specialized stinging cells called nematocysts into their prey.
+Afterward, the animal uses its tentacles to pull its food into its mouth.